 - Install automatic, programmable thermostats to control heating and cooling.
 Most offer flexible options that enable you to change settings for different days of the week, weekends and holidays.

 - Install occupancy sensors in hallways, bathrooms, meeting rooms, kitchens, storage rooms and other areas where lights can be shut off for blocks of time.

 - Install photocells in outdoor entryways and security lighting to automatically sense outdoor lighting levels that turn on and off automatically.

-- Install light-emitting diode (LED) exit signs in place of incandescent signs.
+- Install energy saving lighting like light-emitting diode (LED) exit signs in place of incandescent signs.
 LED signs last up to 15 times longer and use much less energy.

 - When changing interior lighting, use energy-efficient LEDs.